FamilySearch/GEDCOM.io/_pages/community.md

 Join the GEDCOM Name Project  by going to the [GEDCOM-name](https://github.com/fisharebest/gedcom-name) public repository.

+## Public GEDCOM-registries Repository

+Join the GEDCOM Name Project  by going to the [GEDCOM-registries](https://github.com/familysearch/GEDCOM-registries) public repository.

 ## Issue Tracker

 You can review [issues being discussed](https://github.com/FamilySearch/GEDCOM/issues) for the working version of FamilySearch GEDCOM.